What are Iceberg orders, and how to use them?

 This helps reduce the impact cost of execution in addition to not revealing large orders in the market depth bids and offers.
 Icebergs are a very popular order type amongst institutional traders, and Zerodha is excited to introduce this to retail traders in India.

 What is impact cost?

-Impact cost represents the difference in the actual traded price as compared to the price of the instrument when the order was placed.
+Impact cost represents the difference in the actual traded price compared to the instrument's price when the order was placed.
 For example, if a market order to buy 1000 shares was placed when the stock was trading at ₹100, and if the actual execution price was ₹100.5, this ₹0.5 x 1000 = ₹500 would be the impact cost for the order.
-Similarly, if a limit order to buy 1000 shares was placed at ₹100 when the stock was trading at ₹100 and was later modified to 100.3 to get a fill, then 0.3 x 1000 = ₹300 is technically the impact cost.
+Similarly, if a limit order to buy 1000 shares was placed at ₹100 when the stock was trading at ₹100 and later modified to 100.3 to get a fill, 0.3 x 1000 = ₹300 is technically the impact cost.